TinyMission/kara/README.md

 This will create a new project in MyKaraApp with the package com.example.
 At this point, the project is just a set of directories and some boilerplate code.

-To import the project into IDEA, follow the steps before. **Note, this is quite crude and we would benefit from some guidance from JetBrains as to how to smooth this out.**
+To import the project into IDEA, follow the steps before. **NOTE: this is quite crude and we would benefit from some guidance from JetBrains as to how to smooth this out.**

 * Open IDEA and select *File -> Import Project* and select your project's directory
 * Select *File -> Project Structure* and choose a JDK from the dropdown.
 Either 6 or 7 should work